NeilyWitches/Madame-Solveur/README.md

 ## Background

-The game is heavily inspired by the Professor Layton Seriea of games.
+The game is heavily inspired by the Professor Layton Series of games.
 The game will involve two levels, but more levels will be added eventually.
 Each level is a small puzzle.
 The first puzzle will involve dragging and dropping ball bearings onto either side of a scale to figure out which ball is the heaviest one.
 The player is awarded with the next level if a small number of moves were used.
 The second level involves competing against a computer player at a number game.

 ## Functionality & MVPSs